-You invest years building your business, missing family events choosing to build the business and secure your family’s future.
+You invest years building your business (like these NYC movers), missing family events choosing to build the business and secure your family’s future.
 You’ve reached the point where you can stop and take a breath.
 Wait a minute…what’s that sound?
 It’s your phone NOT ringing.
 Customers have stopped calling and you have no idea why?

 One day a customer says to you “hey, I love your product/service, I can’t understand all the negative reviews”.
 You’re left flabbergasted, after all you’ve worked really hard to provide excellent customer service.
 The old adage is true, it only takes a few negative reviews to take away what you’ve spent years building.

 Local Reviews are Your Reputation

 It doesn’t matter what type of business you’re in, be it a plumber or a plastic surgeon what people say about you online matters.
 Recent studies done by Nielson indicate that 66% of consumers trust online reviews to make purchasing decisions.